Creating a Culture of Citizenship Supply Chain Management

 In 2011, we implemented multiple process improvements to fortify our supplier social responsibility program.
 These enhancements include a more sophisticated supplier classification model, a quarterly results tracking scorecard and a semi-automated audit report – along with a new process for increasing awareness of the program across our multiple businesses and geographies.

-Over the past three years, Abbott has audited more than 100 suppliers for performance on specific social responsibility measures as part of this initiative.
+Each year Abbott aims to audit at least 300 suppliers as part of this initiative.
 These audits occur in addition to more traditional audits for quality and adherence to specifications.
-In 2012, we will augment our supplier social responsibility audit program with third-party audits designed to assess a larger number of suppliers based outside the United States, targeting the high-risk countries identified in our supplier classification model.
+In 2012, we augmented our supplier social responsibility audit program with third-party audits designed to assess a larger number of suppliers based outside the United States, targeting the high-risk countries identified in our supplier classification model.

 As with our own workforce, Abbott believes diversity in our suppliers is essential to our ability to compete globally.
 We are committed to purchasing from a diverse base of suppliers, including small businesses and those owned by minorities, women, veterans, service-disabled veterans and Indian tribes, as well as nonprofits and businesses located in Historically Underutilized Business Zones.
 We encourage all suppliers who produce the products and services we need to contact us, regardless of size or ownership.

-In 2011, Abbott purchased nearly $1.7 billion in goods and services from more than 1,500 small and diverse suppliers in the United States.
+In 2012, Abbott purchased nearly $2.2 billion in goods and services from more than 1,500 small and diverse suppliers in the United States.
 We work with numerous U.S. advocacy organizations promoting diverse businesses, and we actively source potential suppliers from local, regional and national outreach events designed to bring together diverse suppliers and corporations.
-In 2011, we increased our focus on the selection of suppliers who are veterans and/or service-disabled veterans – hosting an open house at our headquarters.
-We also participated in the national convention of small disabled veteran businesses.
+In 2012, we continued our focus on the selection of suppliers who are veterans or service-disabled veterans, participating in the national convention of veteran businesses and mentoring a service-disabled veteran supplier.

 In 2011, Abbott published a new Green Procurement Policy.
 Among other standards, the policy advocates procurement considerations of environmentally preferable goods and services in order to help minimize potential harmful effects on human health and the environment.

 Along with our efforts to protect the environment through green sourcing, we are committed to responsible disposal of goods and materials at the end of their life cycle.
-In 2011, our electronic waste recycling program added nine additional sites in the United States and Puerto Rico, as well as three international sites.
-Last year, the Abbott eWaste program generated more than 630,000 pounds of electronic equipment such as computers, printers, servers, monitors, telephones, copiers and fax machines.
+In 2012, our electronic waste recycling program surpassed over 95 percent of all the computers in the United States, as well as over 50 percent of all the computers in Europe.
+Last year, the Abbott eWaste program generated more than 595,000 pounds of electronic equipment such as computers, printers, servers, monitors, telephones, copiers and fax machines.
 Proper recycling of this equipment is important because the equipment often contains toxic materials like lead and mercury that can leach into the environment when not disposed of properly.
 To ensure that this eWaste is handled appropriately, our certified eWaste suppliers dispose of electronic assets; recover and reuse relevant parts; and recycle parts that cannot be reused.
 Our suppliers first conduct a rigorous sanitization process to ensure that Abbott data is permanently erased from the electronic equipment we send them.
 Then they repair, test and refurbish this electronic equipment for resale.
 All items not fit for reuse are de-manufactured and the materials are sorted into the appropriate commodity streams, where they are ultimately reprocessed for use in future manufacturing.
 No eWaste is exported, incinerated or sent to landfills.